 Still, it would be a while before this vision started to really take shape.
-At some point later on, after making over 100 songs for the show, Sean thought: “Now I’ve got a good bank of songs … maybe I’ll put together a compilation.”
+At some point later on, after making over 100 songs for the show, Swan thought: “Now I’ve got a good bank of songs … maybe I’ll put together a compilation.”
 Initially, she started to think in terms of releasing a series of albums sorted into themes.
-Indeed, for the sake of producers on the show, Sean’s (now 300+) tracks are already cross-sorted in all kinds of ways, making it easier for staff to peruse the library for existing tunes.
+Indeed, for the sake of producers on the show, Swan’s (now 300+) tracks are already cross-sorted in all kinds of ways, making it easier for staff to peruse the library for existing tunes.

-Of course, Sean’s main work as 99pi’s composer naturally pushed back the process of organizing an album.
+Of course, Swan’s main work as 99pi’s composer naturally pushed back the process of organizing an album.
 As time went on, it also became less a question of “How can I release a proper, album-length amount of music?” around themes and more a challenge of creating a “good listening experience” overall.
-So Sean “got up the confidence to bring it up with Roman,” and together they decided to do a vinyl release.
+So Swan “got up the confidence to bring it up with Roman,” and together they decided to do a vinyl release.
 She had “never done that before — never had the money to do it.”

-The finished album would be a 7-inch — a set of greatest hits and a sampler of sorts to introduce people to Sean’s varied catalogue.
+The finished album would be a 7-inch — a set of greatest hits and a sampler of sorts to introduce people to Swan’s varied catalogue.
 In parallel, a digital version would also be made available for download.

-And yes, Sean is already thinking ahead to the next potential album.
+And yes, Swan is already thinking ahead to the next potential album.
 Nothing is certain at this point, but a full-length vinyl record is definitely on the (turn)table.
 Meanwhile, the 7-inch sold out almost instantly, but more are available for pre-order (and there’s a digital version, too)!